 Performs a query on an Android content provider given by uri and returns a cursor token (a Tcl command which deals with that cursor).
-The optional columns are a comma separated list of database columns to appear in the result set.
-The optional where and whereargs parameters form the SQL WHERE clause of the query.
-Question mark parameter markers in where are positionally substituted by the information from the whereargs list.
-The optional orderby is the SQL ORDERBY part of the query.
-Example:
+The optional columns are a list of database columns to appear in the result set, e.g.